Chang-Vang/OpenChatRoomAssignment/README.md

 ## How to Run

 ### 1. Start the Server
-Open a terminal and run:
+Open a terminal, navigate to the foler that holds the python file and run:
 ```bash
 python serverSide.py <host_ip> <server_port>
 ```